apache/dubbo-website/blog/en-us/dubbo-generic-invoke.md

 "userService" interface="com.alibaba.dubbo.samples.generic.api.IUserService" generic="true"/>
 ```

-Where you need to use it, you can call it by forcing a type conversion to GenericService.
+Where you need to use it, you can call it by forcing a type cast to GenericService.

 ```java
 GenericService userService = (GenericService) context.getBean("userService");